 Some USB-to-serial converters don’t like to be configured and insist on their own idea of the right parameters; sending a few return characters usually does the trick.

 If you chose one of the embedded terminal bitstreams, you’d need to connect a VGA screen at this point.
 About any VGA capable screen will work – it is driven at 640×480, 60Hz.
 Also connect a PS2 keyboard.

 On the embedded terminal, you will see ‘Hello world [t42]’ as the first message after power-up; this is the boot message of the terminal CPU – if you see this, it means that the terminal code is running.
 After that, or as the first output for the serial consoles, you should see text that is written by the boot roms of the main CPU; what you will see is dependent on the bootrom that is included – either m9312X46 or m9312X47.
 The latter will also say ‘Hello world’, and then list the device space of the CPU – several lines of output.
 The original M9312 boot code in m9312x46 however will only output a single ‘@’.

 If you get this far, you’ve established that a) the bitstream was loaded correctly, b) that you’re in communication with the board, and c) the boot code is running.

 Connecting an SD card

 Next step is to establish communication with an sd card to boot from.
-All bitstreams I distribute have a group of 4 leds that show the status of the controller and sd card – the rX_sdcard_debug signal, to be precise.
-If the controller has initialised the SD card, all four will be off – but if the controller cannot find the card, or if it cannot communicate to it, the leds will show in a dim/dim/full/dim pattern – this is caused by the controller constantly retrying the card initialisation sequence.
+All bitstreams I distribute have a group of 4 leds somewhere on the board that show the status of the controller and sd card – the rX_sdcard_debug signal, to be precise – and note that this has changed since the mid-2020 update to SDHC capable controllers; the way the leds light up is now different.